Moving From ‘Shangrila’

-As summer turns to autumn and it’s time to lay away your summer dresses and sandals to make room for warm woolen leggings and stylish ankle boots, this organizational transition presents a perfect opportunity to tune up the Feng Shui of your home.
+In autumn, it’s time to put away your summer dresses and sandals to make room for warm woolen leggings and stylish ankle boots.
+This organizational transition presents a perfect opportunity to tune up the Feng Shui of your home.

-Many of you know that I have long practiced the philosophy of feng shui.
+Many of you know that I have long practiced feng shui.
 Twenty years ago my husband and I were visiting our friend in Kuala Lumpur, Malaysia.
 He invited us to his office and after welcoming us I said, “I feel surrounded in harmony.”
-His face lit up in a big smile, his eyes opened wide and he began to explain to me the philosophy of feng shui, a 3,000 year-old Chinese practice.
+His face lit-up in a big smile, his eyes opened wide and he began to explain to me the philosophy of feng shui, a 3,000-year-old Chinese practice.
 He went on to explain:

 “My desk must face in this direction for prosperity.”